tykel/khepra-vm/README.md

 Are there any games yet?
 Can I write programs for Khepra?
 ---
-Khepra is in development, so there is no software yet.
+Khepra is in development, so there is no *real* software as of yet.

+In the [`asm/`](https://github.com/tykel/qpra/tree/master/asm) folder of the [`qpra`](https://github.com/tykel/qpra) tree, you will find test programs and libraries for development on the system.

 You are welcome to write programs targetting this system, and share them!